openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 #### Default Behavior

-If the referenced CSIDriver for a CSI ephemeral volume does not have the `csi-ephemeral-volume-profile` label, the `CSIVolumeAdmission` admission webhook will consider the driver to have the `privileged` profile for enforcement, warning, and audit behaviors.
-Likewise, if the pod’s namespace does not have the pod security admission label set, the admission webhook will assume the `restricted` profile is allowed for enforcement, warning, and audit decisions.
+If the referenced CSIDriver for a CSI ephemeral volume does not have the `csi-ephemeral-volume-profile` label, the `CSIVolumeAdmission` admission plugin will consider the driver to have the `privileged` profile for enforcement, warning, and audit behaviors.
+Likewise, if the pod’s namespace does not have the pod security admission label set, the admission plugin will assume the `restricted` profile is allowed for enforcement, warning, and audit decisions.

 This means that if no labels are set, CSI ephemeral volumes using that CSIDriver